Can you kiss with false teeth?

 One sure-fire tip-off that you have false teeth will come from the meal selection you make from the dinner menu.
 As long as your choice includes items you can eat safely and confidently, there should be no problem.

-4. Keep Them Clean
+4. Keep Your Dentures Clean

 For more information on cleaning your dentures, click here.